 - Legitimacy of a father, for immigration purposes, requires:

-- An action to legitimate child under the law of the child’s or father’s residence or domicile,
+- An action to legitimate child under the law of the child’s or father’s residence or domicile, AND

-- There must be legal custody with the father at the time of legitimation,
+- There must be legal custody with the father at the time of legitimation, AND

-- Natural child of the father.
+- The child must be a natural child of the father.

 - A child can also benefit from the citizenship or other immigration status of a parent through adoption and/or natural birth.